List of Ottawa Senators head coaches

 The Ottawa Senators are a professional ice hockey team based in Ottawa, Ontario, Canada.
 The team is a member of the Atlantic Division of the Eastern Conference of the National Hockey League (NHL).
 The Senators, named after the original Ottawa Senators, began play in the NHL as an expansion team in 1992.
 Having first played at the Ottawa Civic Centre, the Senators have played their home games at the Canadian Tire Centre, which was first named The Palladium, since 1996.
-The team has been to the Stanley Cup Finals in the 2006–07 season, but lost to the Anaheim Ducks in five games.
+The team has been to the Stanley Cup Final in the 2006–07 season, but lost to the Anaheim Ducks in five games.
 Travis Green was named head coach of the Ottawa Senators in 2024.
 Green replaced Jacques Martin, who served as interim coach after D.J.
 Smith was fired.
-Green is signed to a four-year contract.
+Green is currently signed to a four-year contract.